DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 And then his body disappeared.
 These were last words of foreign gods hero.

-A hour later, Heaven Lord Alfreya fortress Angel Palace fell down and then disappeared.
+A hour later, Heaven Lord Alfreyja fortress Angel Palace fell down and then disappeared.